 Rancho Santa Fe in San Diego’s North County, is a bucolic and affluent residential community on rolling hills covered with Eucalyptus trees and acres of orchards.
 The Eucalyptus trees were planted many years ago to be used for the railroad, but the wood turned out to not be appropriate.

 The western border of Rancho Santa Fe is about 5 miles from the ocean and perhaps 20 miles from San Diego, and offers the best of idyllic and affluent suburban living, but at a hefty price.

 The town is unincorporated and covers an area of approximately 6.9 square miles.
-If you are seeking a luxury home in the San Diego area that is over-the-top, in terms of style AND price, you will likely find it here.
-Be prepared to pay well into the millions, too!
+If you are seeking a luxury home or estate in the San Diego area that is over-the-top in terms of style AND price, you will likely find it here.
+But be prepared to pay well into the millions!

-Rancho Santa Fe offers many large luxury homes and private estates, a host of exclusive gated communities, multiple private golf courses, and a style of sophisticated living found in other expensive communities such as Bel-Air, Beverly Hills, and Malibu….but a more rural and less pretentious one.
+Rancho Santa Fe offers many large luxury homes and private estates, a host of exclusive gated communities, multiple private golf courses, and a style of sophisticated living found in other expensive communities such as Bel-Air, Beverly Hills, Holmby Hills, and Malibu….but a more rural and less pretentious one.
 Indeed, Rancho Santa Fe is often on the Forbes list of the most expensive zip codes in the US.

 Rancho Santa Fe homes tend to be large (most are more than 5,000 SF), lots are often measured in acres, and offer privacy and exclusivity due to the many gated communities and private estates, all of which contribute to the desirability and priciness.
 Many residents live here less than full-time, having one or more homes elsewhere in the country or the world; it is estimated that 30 – 40% of the homeowners only live here on a part-time basis.